- Ellie Kelepouris, MD, FAHA

 Blood clots — People with nephrotic syndrome are at an increased risk of blood clots in the veins or arteries.
 Clots in the veins can travel to the lungs.
 This can be dangerous, or even fatal.
-(See "Renal vein thrombosis and hypercoagulable state in nephrotic syndrome".)
+(See "Hypercoagulability in nephrotic syndrome".)

 Infection — People with severe nephrotic syndrome are at increased risk for infections (particularly children with minimal change disease), although the reasons for this are not well understood.